 Tucked away on the second floor of an unmarked building on Haji Lane, Bar Stories is beloved by local punters for its bespoke concoctions.
 Pull up a stool and let the bartender know your flavour preferences.

 When he moved to Singapore in 2006, Turkish immigrant Nafiz Bozkurt discovered that his architecture qualifications weren’t recognised.
 To pay the bills, he took on Alaturka, a Turkish-Mediterranean eatery, despite having no restaurant experience.
 One decade later, it earned Michelin Bib Gourmand status.
 Order the classic mixed (karisik) kebab.

 The best bar

 Although it is technically one block away from the Arab Quarter, you’d be mad to skip the Art Deco-inspired Atlas when you’re this close.
-Sitting at number eight on the World’s 50 Best Bars list, the opulent lounge is famous for its gin tower of 1100 bottles, some of which date back to the 1910s.
+Sitting at number sixteen on the World’s 50 Best Bars list, the opulent lounge is famous for its gin tower of 1100 bottles, some of which date back to the 1910s.

 The olfactory wonderland

 Evoking a traditional apothecary, independent perfumery Sifr Aromatics is lined with wooden shelves displaying delicate glass bottles of fragrance.
 Book a session in advance with third-generation perfumer Johari Kazura and create your own bespoke blend or stop by to sample his range of perfumes, colognes, candles and balms.